Skip to content

 Known limitations

-Databricks models do not support images, but they do support structured outputs.
-Tool calling support is also very limited at present and is currently not supported by ellmer.
+Databricks models do not support images, but they do support structured outputs and tool calls for most models.

 Usage